Streaming services have made watching your favorite movies and TV shows easier than ever.

 With U.S. states relaxing their betting laws, Fubo is primed to be a major contender in the betting scene in years to come.

 A growing subscriber base has not yet reached the company’s stock score, which has been holding around $25 per share.

 If Fubo is able to meet its goals and really take off, that would make this an ideal time to invest.

 Comcast (NASDAQ: CMCSA)

 Comcast has served as a national TV and internet provider since the early 2000s.

-This allows subscribers to watch live TV on their computer, and gives them access to popular TV programs on demand.
+This allows subscribers to watch live TV on their computer and gives them access to popular TV programs on demand.

-Comcast purchased NBCUniversal in 2009.
-This means they own a portfolio of TV channels including NBC, USA, Bravo, SyFy, and more.
-They also own Universal Studios and its corresponding theme parks.
+Comcast purchased NBCUniversal in 2009, which means they own a portfolio of TV channels including NBC, USA, Bravo, and SyFy.

-NBC launched its Peacock streaming platform in July 2020.
-This platform features programming from NBC’s library and also contains some titles from Starz, CBS, A&E, Warner Brothers, and Paramount.
+NBC launched its Peacock streaming platform in July 2020, featuring programming from NBC’s library.
+It also contains some titles from Starz, CBS, A&E, Warner Brothers, and Paramount.

 This stock is often overlooked, but it’s actually a strong play in the streaming game.